 Does tape sticks to all surfaces?

 The choice of adhesive tape depends on various aspects.
 Next to the nature of the underground, its quality, and condition as well as the question of what kind of artwork shall be implemented play a role.
 Nowadays the range of tapes is so great that there is enormous artistic freedom.
-In our projects, we mostly use either gaffer tape or packing tape, though not always.
+In our projects, we mostly use either gaffer tape, masking tape or packing tape, though not always.

-How long does tape last?
+How long does the tape stick?

 If a piece of art is placed indoors where it is protected from water, wind, and sun, the tape will last a very long time.
 Outdoors, depending on the surface and the type of tape, a piece can last between one and over five years.
-If necessary, it can be refreshed or completely erased, since an adhesive tape is easily removable and replaceable.
+If necessary, it can be refreshed or completely erased, since the adhesive tape is easily removable and replaceable.

 Since tape sticks to almost all surfaces, there are virtually no restrictions for applying and implementing the art.
 Thanks to its great adhesive properties, it can be applied to stone, asphalt, plastics, aluminum Dibond, and wood.
 It is also suitable for fabric and glass.
 A clean surface is the only thing that is required for exceptional artwork.
 Tape does not only adhere to perfectly straight surfaces but can also be adapted to rounded surfaces.
 Likewise, pictures made from tape are easily scalable to different sizes.
 Thus, small indoor artworks can be implemented just as well as large masterpieces outdoors.